Spring in Maine

 A Few More Things to Do in Maine

 And if all that we've already mentioned isn't enough, Bath attracts history buffs with the Maine Maritime Museum, while Freeport lures in visitors with its shopping.
 Head to the amusement parks of Old Orchard Beach for family fun, or to Bar Harbor for a romantic getaway.
-And at the end of the day, Maine has plenty of hotels, resorts, quaint inns and bed and breakfasts where you can relax, recharge, and get ready to do it all again the next day.
+And at the end of the day, Maine has plenty of hotels, resorts and quaint inns and bed and breakfasts where you can relax, recharge, and get ready to do it all again the next day.
 Spring in Maine – plenty to see, plenty to do — come stay and play.